A private document-preparation service — not a government agency, not a law firm, and not legal advice.

 If your answers raise red flags — gifts in the last 5 years, a trust, a spouse at home — you get the exact questions that turn a $5,000 engagement into a $300 hour.

-Built for California, Florida, Michigan, New York, Pennsylvania, Texas — each with that state's current limits and forms, cited to the official source and dated.
+Built for California, Michigan, New York, Ohio, Pennsylvania, Texas — each with that state's current limits and forms, cited to the official source and dated.
+Your state not listed?
+We're adding more states soon, check back soon!

 To be clear: you file the application, not us.
 The packet makes sure nothing is missing or out of order when you do.